Go Back Email Link

 Instructions

 • Preheat oven.
-Preheat oven to 375 ℉.
+Preheat the oven to 375℉.

 • Cook beef and onion.
-In a large skillet or Dutch oven, cook ground beef over medium-heat, breaking into smaller pieces as you cook, for 5-7 minutes until browned.
+In a large skillet or Dutch oven, cook the ground beef over medium-heat, breaking it into smaller pieces as you cook, for 5-7 minutes until browned.
 Add onion and cook another 5 minutes until the onion becomes softened and looks translucent.
 Add minced garlic and cook for an additional minute.
 Drain excess grease.

 • Add beans, broth, and chilies.
 Stir in chili beans, tomato sauce, diced tomatoes, chicken broth, green chilies, and corn.
 Simmer for 10-15 minutes while you prepare the cornbread.